Apple barred from pursuing Kodak patent claims now

-NEW YORK Apple Inc (AAPL.O), the biggest U.S. company by market value, was told it cannot now pursue ongoing patent infringement litigation against bankrupt photography giant Eastman Kodak Co EKDKQ.PK.
+NEW YORK Apple Inc, the biggest U.S. company by market value, was told it cannot now pursue ongoing patent infringement litigation against bankrupt photography giant Eastman Kodak Co.

 U.S. Bankruptcy Judge Allan Gropper, who oversees Kodak's Chapter 11 case, said at a Thursday hearing it would be an "inappropriate way forward" to allow Apple to continue pursuing claims against Kodak while the company is in bankruptcy.
 The infringement claims center on a Kodak patent that lets consumers preview digital photographs on LCD screens.